Country Bear Jamboree Frontierland Magic Kingdom

-The Country Bears often can be found roaming the park in both Frontierland and on Main Street, and sometimes cruise on the Liberty Belle Riverboat, too.
+The Country Bears often can be found roaming the park in Frontierland .
 Be on the lookout for the unadvertised Frontierland Hoedown when the bears and other characters come out to dance with the guests.

-Adjacent to the Country Bear Jamboree is the Pecos Bill’s Cafe, which serves burgers, wraps, salads and other sandwiches.
+The Country Bear Jamboree exits into Pecos Bill’s Cafe, which serves burgers, fajitas, salads and other entrees.

-Next to the Country Bear Jamboree is Big Al’s, a log house featuring Disney merchandise, coonskin caps, and ohter souvenirs.
+Across from the Country Bear Jamboree is Big Al’s, a log house featuring Disney merchandise, coonskin caps, and ohter souvenirs.
 You may find a few Country Bear specific items such as shirts or pins,